 Incidentally, my favorite Shakespeare podcast is No Holds Bard, the Shakespeare podcast Shakespeare would have listened to.

-Genre: character study, speculative, commentary.
+Genre: character study, specfic, commentary.
 Setting: fantasy.
 Format: novel.
 Reason I read it: tracked author, but, uh, also the series I wanted.
 Rating: 2/3

 The Bone People, Keri Hulme